Updated to: 29 November 2019Download as PDF

 - sectoral guidelines for water supply projects;

 - decree 2003-332 on waste management and the disposal of hazardous waste.

 It is not clear to what extent these guides are applicable to SEA.

 Methodological guide for SEA (2006) (still a draft, not clear if this will be completed and formalized).

 Scope of SEA application

-The methodological guidelines for SEA mentions the relations between EIA and SEA and that SEA is beneficial for EIAs.
+The methodological guidelines for SEA (not formalized) mentions the relations between EIA and SEA and that SEA is beneficial for EIAs.
 They mention that SEA can timely detect the effects of projects which are part of a strategy and that it can reveal potential conflicts that could arise in the future.
 Thus, SEA can help to reduce such impacts and thus can accelerate the conduct of EIA's on projects that are part of the policy, programme or plan for which an SEA is conducted.
-The guide suggests that as part of the monitoring activities, the results of EIA's and SEA should be observed.

 Institutional setting for SEA